Nature's Revelations: God Speaks Through Beauty

 rises to their quest.

-Their wings row through the chilled still air,
+Their wings row through chilled still air,

-as they soar into a wide V of shadow shapes
+soar into a wide V of shadow shapes

 that reaches and fades across the sky.

-The other flock rests motionless through all this,
+The other flock of geese rests

-poised, as the day's last tinges soak into night.
+as the day's last tinges soak into night.

 Then, in startling unison,

-rise, yet soar towards a different goal
+rise, yet soar off on a different journey,

-in the unknown Northern wilds.
+towards an instinct-known goal in the Northern wilds.